bmyerz/minized-examples/tips.md

 ### Extraneous bus interface when packaging IP

-When packaging IP, you might see a signal (such as the clock) with a bus interface symbol (looks like the same as the AXI symbol).
-Just right click and say “remove interface”
+When packaging IP, you might see a signal (such as the clock) with a bus interface symbol.
+This should be fine.
+If you don't see it, to mark clk as a clock input, you can go to auto-infer bus interface and find clock_rtl.

 ### Run block automation removes ports I wanted

 double click the IP core and go find the port

+### Behavioral simulation error: NAME not found while processing module instance FILE_INSTANTIATING NAME

+It seems that my IP didn't generate behavioral simulation output products.
+I haven't figured out how to get it to do that, but instead you could jump ahead to Functional post-synth simulation.

 ## SDK